 Your comments and the planning process

 Before you get in touch, please look at the application's plans and documents.
-You can find them on our Planning Document Viewer.
+You can find them on Public Access.
 If you need help to view the application, or have any questions once you have done so, please let us know.

 - What should you tell us about?